Refinitiv/efx-grid/book/en/misc/multi-table.md

 MultiTableManager is still in development and support only some basic features as listed below:
 - Each table will have the same width and become inline-block element.
 - Each table will have the same number of rows and columns.
-- Column Selection will be displayed on each table.
+- Column selection will be displayed on each table.
+- Column resizing will be applied on each table.
-- Column Resizing will be applied on each table.
+- Column fitting will be applied on each table.
-- Column Fitting will be applied on each table.
+- Column insertion, removal, and reordering will be applied on each table.
-- Row Selection can be moved across multiple grids through keyboard navigation.
+- Row selection can be moved across multiple grids through keyboard navigation.
 Row selection can be only active for one grid at any time.

 ## Usage

-To use multi-table feature, you need to import MultiTableManager, a helper, from our utility package.
+To use multi-table feature, you need to import `MultiTableManager`, a helper, from our utility package.
 Then, initialize the helper by supplying Grid element.
-The element will be used as primary table for creating another table.
+The element will be used as a primary table for creating another table.
 Lastly, initialize the Grid element by using `setGridConfig` method from the helper to specify configuration.

 To adjust number of tables, use `setTableCount` method.